 The ProTac 1AAA is a small flashlight that is ready to be carried virtually anywhere.
 At less than 4″ long and weighing only 1.2 ounces with a lithium battery on my scale, the flashlight can clip on a pocket or be carried deep in one with equal ease.

-I have small to medium sized hands, and the light fits neatly into my hand.
+I have medium-sized hands, and the light fits neatly into my hand.
 Gripping it in an icepick hold, the head of the flashlight clears my hand to provide unobstructed light while the switch remains easy to reach.

 Streamlight rates the light at 70 lumens using either kind of battery.
 With the alkaline, the runtime is listed as 30 minutes.
 With a lithium battery, the runtime is drawn out to 2 hours and 15 minutes.
 Since the company specifically mentions the lithium battery, I ran tests with both lithium and alkaline.
 Details on those are below.